-- Nominations will be accepted for individual works from living composers and from composer estates that hold copyright in the nominated work. - Multiple nominations of works by the same composer will not be accepted. - Works written and/or premiered after January 1, 1947 are eligible for nomination. - · Nominated works: - may have already received a premiere performance; - must not have been commercially recorded (such works are ineligible); and - must be at least fifteen (15) minutes and no longer than twenty-five (25) minutes in duration. - Nominations may be submitted by individuals and institutions of all nationalities, faiths, backgrounds and affiliations. - Composers of nominated works may be of any age, experience level, gender identity, affiliation and level of experience. - Any nominator (individual or institution) may submit a maximum of two (2) nomination packages, each of which must be for a different composer and their work. - Eligible works must be shown to be relevant to the field of Jewish music (a written explanatory note must be provided.)
-Please see below the Foundation's definition of 'What is Jewish Music' to ensure that the nominated work complies.
+- Nominations will be accepted for individual works by living composers and from composer estates that hold copyright in the nominated work. - Multiple nominations of works by the same composer will not be accepted. - Works written and/or premiered after January 1, 1949 are eligible for nomination. - Nominated works may have already received a premiere performance but must not have been commercially recorded (such works are ineligible). - Nominations may be submitted by individuals and institutions of all nationalities, faiths, backgrounds and communities. - Composers of nominated works may be of any nationality, faith, age, gender, background and level of experience. - Any nominator (individual or institution) may submit a maximum of two (2) nomination packages, each of which must be for a different composer and their work. - Eligible works must be shown to be relevant to the field of Jewish music (a written explanatory note must be provided.)
+Please see below the Foundation's definition of "What is Jewish Music" to ensure that the nominated work complies.
 All works that do not comply with this definition will be disqualified.